 Given the approximated desirability function $z(\vx^*)$, we can compute the optimal control as:

 where $z_{\vx^*}(\vx^*)=[\frac{\partial z(\vx^*)}{\partial \vx^{(1)*}},\ldots,\frac{\partial z(\vx^*)}{\partial \vx^{(d)*}},\ldots,\frac{\partial z(\vx^*)}{\partial \vx^{(D)*}}]$.
 With each element

 where $\frac{\partial \vK(\vx^*,\vX)}{\partial \vx^{(d)*}}$ can be evaluated analytically.
-Due to the generative nature of the proposed GP-based approach, the optimal control policy can be computed without assumed parameterization as in \citep{todorov2009eigenfunction}.
-In the next subsection, we will show how to further improve the on-line efficiency of the proposed approach.
+Due to the data-driven nature of the proposed GP-based approach, the optimal control policy can be computed without assumed parameterizations as in \citep{todorov2009eigenfunction}.
+In the next subsection, we will show how to further improve the on-line efficiency of the proposed framework.